Round cairn on Harland Edge

 worthy of protection.

-The cairn is a reasonably well preserved example which, although partially disturbed by a shooting butt, retains significant intact archaeological remains.
+The cairn is a well preserved example which appears not to have been disturbed and so will retain intact archaeological remains.
 Also of importance is its proximity to other Bronze Age cairns and its association with a relict Bronze Age landscape.

-Age field systems occurring below Harland Edge on Beeley Moor and Beeley
+occurring below Harland Edge on Beeley Moor and Beeley Warren.
+This particular

 MAP EXTRACT The site of the monument is shown on the attached map extract.
 It includes a 2 metre boundary around the archaeological features, considered to be essential for the monument's support and preservation.